infernooverdrive/Pokedex/pokedex/README.md

 # Pokedex
 Every Pokemon nerd slash programmer faces this battle at some point during their journey.
 It's a rite of passage, inevitable and unskippable, kind of like foraging wild ingredients in the Lush Jungle for the Grass trial or surviving Lana's terrible jokes on Brooklet Hill.
-Thus, I have dived in.
+Thus, I have dove in.
 I have made a Pokedex.
 Well, am making.
 Kind of.
 Mostly just crying.
 My tears flow smoothly like a gentle spring; my code, alas, does not.

 ## What Is This